garcia-nacho/garcia-nacho.github.io/_posts/Deciphering FrozenLake Environment.md

       action <- action$Action
       if (length(action) > 1) action<- action[round(runif(1,min = 1, max = length(action)))]</code></pre>

-This agent performs the action in which the probability of falling into a hole is lowest, independetly if the agent solves the enviroment or not This agent also executes a random selection of actions if two or more actions have the same probability of falling.
+This agent performs the action asociated with the lowest probability of falling into a hole, independetly if the agent solves the enviroment or not.
+The agent also would execute a random selection of actions if two or more actions had the same probability of falling.{: style="text-align: justify"}
-The efficiency of this avoidance policy is around **42%**.
-It makes sense that this agent performs better than the reward-based agent because the random-policy obtained much more information about actions that lead to a fall in the hole than combinations of actions that solve the environment.
+The efficiency of this policy is around **42%**.
+It makes sense this increase in the performance because the *random-agent* provided much more information about actions that lead to a fall in a hole than combinations of actions that solve the environment.{: style="text-align: justify"}

 ***The Reward-Hole policy:***
-<pre><code>
-       PosAct<-subset(SpaceTree, SpaceTree$Position==dfGodN$Position[j] & SpaceTree$Fail==1)
+<pre><code>PosAct<-subset(SpaceTree, SpaceTree$Position==dfGodN$Position[j] & SpaceTree$Fail==1)
        action <- subset(PosAct,PosAct$Prob == min(PosAct$Prob))
        action <- action$Action[action$Reward == max(action$Reward)]
        if (length(action) > 1) action<- action[round(runif(1,min = 1, max = length(action)))]</code></pre>

-Based on the results obtained by the *hole-avoider* and the *reward-searcher* agents I decided to combine their policies to see if it is possible to increase the efficiency.
-This *hole-avoider-reward-searcher* agent, avoid the actions that leaded the random agent to fall in a hole and in case of several actions having the same minimal probability of falling the agent selects the one with the highest probability of solving the episode.
-This agent performs surprinsingly well, it solves the enviroment **73.4%** of the times.
-However I noticed that the agent took a lot of steps to solve the environment (41 steps on average), by introducing a delay in the execution of the actions with <code>Sys.sleep()</code> I could explore the behaviour of the agent:
+Based on the results obtained by the *hole-avoider* and the *reward-searcher*, I decided to combine both policies to see if it would be possible to increase the efficiency further.
+This *hole-avoider-reward-searcher* agent avoids the actions that drove the *random agent* to fall into a hole and in case of several actions having the same probability of falling, the agent selects the one with the highest probability of solving the episode.
+The agent performs surprinsingly well, it solves the enviroment **73.4%** of the times.
+However, I noticed that the agent took a lot of steps to solve the environment (41 steps on average), by introducing a delay in the execution of the code with <code>Sys.sleep()</code> I could explore the behaviour of the agent:{: style="text-align: justify"}

 ![Stucked](/images/Stucked.gif)

-The agent gets stuck in the beggining of the episode and it seems that it can only continue when it randomly ends in any unwanted tile.
-I think of this behaviour as if the were agent pushing the borders of the enviroment to avoid falling, which isn't a bad solution to avoid falling.
+The agent apparently gets stuck at the beginning of the episode and it seems that it can only continue when it randomly ends in an unwanted tile.
+One could think of this behavior as if the were agent pushing the borders of the environment to avoid falling.
+This reminds me of a recent post that I read called [*Faulty Rewards in the Wild*](https://blog.openai.com/faulty-reward-functions/) in which the guys from OpenAI describe something similar.{: style="text-align: justify"}
-But what if we prioritize the solution of the environment over the probability of failing?
-Until now the agent makes the destitions based first on the probability of not falling in a hole and in case of doubt it checks the final reward.
-Lets invert the two steps of the algorithm:

-<pre><code>
+Next, I tested an agent in which solving the episode is prioritized over avoiding the holes:{: style="text-align: justify"}

-      PosAct<-subset(SpaceTree, SpaceTree$Position==dfGodN$Position[j] & SpaceTree$Fail==1)
+<pre><code>PosAct<-subset(SpaceTree, SpaceTree$Position==dfGodN$Position[j] & SpaceTree$Fail==1)
       action <- subset(PosAct,PosAct$Reward == max(PosAct$Reward))
       action <- PosAct$Action[PosAct$Prob == min(PosAct$Prob)]
       if (length(action) > 1) action<- action[round(runif(1,min = 1, max = length(action)))]</code></pre>

-This agent shows a decent performance although is not as good its sibling's, only **41.2%** of the times partialy inheriting the erratic behaviour observed in its sibling.
+This new agent shows a decent performance although it is not as good its sibling's, only **41.2%** of the times the environment is solved.
+Unfortunately, the agent partially inherited the erratic behavior observed in its sibling.{: style="text-align: justify"}

 ***Reward-Speed policy***
-<pre><code>
+<pre><code>PosAct<-subset(SpaceTree, SpaceTree$Position==dfGodN$Position[j] & SpaceTree$Fail==1)
        action <- subset(PosAct,PosAct$Reward == max(PosAct$Reward))
        action <- action$Action[action$Length == min(action$Length)]
        if (length(action) > 1) action<- action[round(runif(1,min = 1, max = length(action)))]</code></pre>

-As a solution to fix the erratic behaviour observed in some of the agents I implemented an agent performing a Reward-Speed policy; the agent tries to maximize the reward and then tries to minimizes the number of steps taken.
-Unfortunately this agent only solves the episode 16.7% of the times.
-This is probably due to the lack of successful experiences in the library generated by the *random agent*.
+As a solution to fix the erratic behavior observed in some of the agents I implemented a Reward-Speed policy; the agent first tries to maximize the reward and then tries to minimize the number of steps taken.
+However, this agent only solves the episode **16.7%** of the times.
+This is probably due to the lack of successful experiences in the library of actions/positions.{: style="text-align: justify"}

-Until this point we have seen how it is possible to optimize the use of the library that the random agent obtains; however, none of this agents can really *learn* anything, they need a library of actions and this library could be incorrect, could be outdated or could be very poor in rewared episodes.
-Additionally it could also be possible to have a library larger that what it's necessary.
-We need an agent that learns as it experiences the enviroment.
+Until this point we have seen how it is possible to optimize the use of a library compiling the experiences from the random agent; nevertheless, none of these agents can really *learn* anything, they need a library of actions and this library could be incorrect, outdated or very sparse in rewarded episodes.
+Additionally, it could also be possible to have a library larger than what is necessary.
+The only way of solving these issues is by creating an agent that *learns* as it experiences the environment.{: style="text-align: justify"}

-***The self-learner agent***
+***The Self-Learner agent***
-A self-learner agent needs to store the information that it gets during the different episodes.
-To do that I have implemented a tree/library at end of every episode to store all the adquired information during previos episodes.
-The structure of the tree is mainly the same as the one implemented in the other agents, but in order for the agent to learn as it *understands* the environment we need a *learning curve* to make decisions.
-If the agent hasn't visited enough the current position it executes a random agent so the more experiences about a position the agent has the more it relies on its library of experiences.
+A *self-learner* agent needs to store the information that it gets during the different episodes.
+To do that I implemented a tree/library at end of every episode to store all the information acquired.
+The structure of the tree is basically the same as the one implemented for the other agents.
+Additionally, a *learning curve* to make decisions needs to be implemented so the agent learns as it experiences the environment: If the agent hasn't visited enough the current position it executes a random action.
+The more experiences about a position the agent has, the more it relies on its library of experiences.
+There are many possibilities to implement this but this is a learning curve that looks quite logical to me:{: style="text-align: justify"}
-I have defined the following learning curve:

 <img src="/images/Learningcurve.jpg" width="400">

-There are three parameters that can be adjusted:
+There are three hyper-parameters that can be adjusted (manually or iteratively):   {: style="text-align: justify"}
-Slope: How fast the agent transitions from not trusting their experiences to trust them.
+*Slope:* It represents how fast the agent transitions from not trusting their experiences to trust them.
-Curiosity50: The number of observations for a position that leads to a 50% chances of trusting the tree/library.
+*Curiosity50:* It is the number of observations for a position that leads to a 50% chances of trusting the tree/library.
-Min: Basal level.
-The percentage of performing a random action no matter how many observations the agent had.
+*Min:* It provides a basal level which is the percentage of random actions no matter how many observations the agent had.{: style="text-align: justify"}

-This type of learning curve allows the agent to adapt as it experiences the enviroment trusting more and more its past observations.
-Interestingly the inclusion of a basal level would allow for the agent to adapt to a changing enviroment (some adjustments could be included to reset the *library of experiences* if necessary).
+This type of learning curve allows the agent to adapt as it experiences the environment trusting more and more the past observations.
+Interestingly the inclusion of a basal level would allow for the agent to adapt to a changing environment (some adjustments could be included to reset the *library of experiences* if necessary), this [exploration/exploitation trade-off](https://tomstafford.staff.shef.ac.uk/?p=48) is well studied in the reinforcement learning field. {: style="text-align: justify"}

-I implemented the learning curve as a function, and set the default parameters:
+I have implemented the learning curve as a function in the script and set the default parameters as follows:{: style="text-align: justify"}

 <pre><code>#Learning Curve